tatmanblue/ironbar/docs/WORK.md

 # Overview
 updated: 2020.06.27

 This document contains high level goals--think epic level.
-See the [project board](https://github.com/users/tatmanblue/projects/2) for more detailed plans--think story level.
+Currently, you can run 1 boot node and several child nodes.
+Blocks are copied and validated between boot and child nodes.
+There is a public grpc based API for creating and retrieving blocks (this is not documented at this time however).

 This document hightlights two parts:
 1. current goal